katistix/page-edit/README.md

 ## Future updates and known bugs

 - The function definitions might not be useful, will convert the code to plain sequence instead of defining functions and then calling them
-- Will fix CSS formating, right now it includes spaces and tabs too, this only takes space
+- Will fix CSS formatting, right now it includes spaces and tabs too, this only takes space